nedtaylor/athena/docs/joss/paper.md

 - Physics-informed neural networks for solving PDEs
 - Neural operators for learning mappings between functional spaces
 - Inverse design for optimising input parameters to achieve desired outputs
+- Multi-input and multi-output architectures for complex scientific problems

 By providing these capabilities within Fortran, `ATHENA` allows machine learning models to be developed and deployed directly inside scientific simulation workflows.